Pyrethrins & Pyrethroids

 Toxicity to pets

 In cats, signs of poisoning include profuse drooling, vomiting, tremoring, hyperexcitability, agitation, seizures, weakness, and difficulty breathing.
 Untreated, it can be fatal.
-These signs are rarely seen in dogs.
-In dogs, signs of parasthesia (a tingling sensation), scratching, drooling, etc. may be seen.
-Treatment includes prompt removal of the product (by bathing with a liquid dish soap like Dawn, Joy, Palmolive) to get the greasy substance off.
+These signs are rarely seen in dogs unless they are exposed to significantly high concentrations.
+In dogs, signs of paresthesia (a tingling sensation), scratching, drooling, etc. may be seen.
+Treatment includes prompt removal of the product by bathing with a liquid dish soap like Dawn, Joy, Palmolivem etc. to remove the greasy substance from the skin and haircoat.

-If you think your dog or cat are having side-effects or were exposed to pyrethrins/pyrethroids, call your veterinarian or Pet Poison Helpline immediately for life-saving treatment advice.
+If you think your dog or cat is having side-effects or was exposed to pyrethrins/pyrethroids, call your veterinarian or Pet Poison Helpline® immediately for life-saving treatment advice.

 Dogs